Caeden-Mitchell/16544-CenterStage/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/readme.md

 ### Naming of Samples

-To gain a better understanding of how the samples are organized, and how to interpret the naming system, it will help to understand the conventions that were used during their creation.
+To gain a better understanding of how the samples are organized, and how to interpret the naming systemType, it will help to understand the conventions that were used during their creation.

 These conventions are described (in detail) in the sample_conventions.md file in this folder.